ciar4n/themeglobe/content/theme/rockettheme-sirocco.md

 pricing:
   - Paid

-archetype:
+tags:
-  - Advocate
+  - Neutral
-  - Intellectual
+  - Magazine

 description: Sirocco features a variety of sharp and elegant visual options for site content via RokSprocket, with its many layouts and themes.
 The design paradigm behind Sirocco is a flat and contemporary approach, to keep a fresh but engaging site experience.
 ---